MonikaSzucs/comp-2825-computer-architecture-organization/class-2/class2.md

 Henry ford - assembly line

-Analogy: Acomputer pipeline is a set of multiple hardware devices in that FDE instruction in parallel and in serie, in order ot maximize instructional bandwidth.
+Analogy: A computer pipeline is a set of multiple hardware devices in that FDE instruction in parallel and in serie, in order to maximize instructional bandwidth.
 - its like an assembly line.
-How long does it take ot make a honda?
+How long does it take to make a honda?
 12 hours.
-How long doe sit take to make a Bugatti?
+How long does it take to make a Bugatti?
 6 months
 - why is there a big difference? they don't use an assembly line

-A car assembly line is a set of multiple hardware devices that build cars in paralel and in series, in order ot maximize car-creation bandwidth.
+A car assembly line is a set of multiple hardware devices that build cars in paralel and in series, in order to maximize car-creation bandwidth.
 Assembly, lines can build cars in a way that is `simpler cheaper and faster`

-assemply line to build cars = pipelien to FDE instruction
+assemply line to build cars = pipeline to FDE instruction
 goal: fast, cheap, simple process to maximize bandwidth multiple stages (lots of hardware), `working in parallel and in series`